 The office or designee of the Chancellor or President’s Office shall determine what type of authorization is being provided to support the officer’s request for access:

 A U.S. Immigrations and Customs Enforcement (ICE) “warrant.”
 Immediate compliance is not required.
 District personnel shall inform the officer that he/she/they cannot consent to any request without first consulting with the Chancellor or President.
-Provide copy of the warrant to the designated administrator (where possible, in consultation with legal counsel) as soon as possible.
+Provide a copy of the warrant to the designated administrator (where possible, in consultation with legal counsel) as soon as possible.

 A federal judicial warrant (search-and-seizure warrant or arrest warrant): Prompt compliance with such a warrant is usually legally required, but where feasible, consult with the Chancellor or President before responding.